smatch-pepr-sn/smatch-pepr-sn.github.io/README.md

-## Adding and updating members
+# Adding and updating members

-Members are compiled automatically from the markdown files in `_peoples`.
+Members are compiled automatically from the markdown files in [`_peoples`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/tree/gh-pages/_peoples).

-- To add a picture, (git) add the image in `assets/img/people/` and update the header.
+ - To add a new member, [create a new file in the `_peoples` folder](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/new/gh-pages/_peoples) and copy-paste the header below, before updating it accordingly:
-- Here's an example of template:

         ---
         title: "Boris Hejblum"
         name: "Boris Hejblum"